Dr A V Baliga Memorial Trust

 Collaborations: Delhi Commission for Protection of Child Rights.
 They provided an appreciation cum recommendation letter to Baliga Trust.

 Networking: Campaign Against Child Labour, RTE Forum, CRAICP and NEENV.
 A group of activists wrote to all concerned stakeholders including PM for adequate and proper relief work for the children and community especially for the families of migrant workers and daily wagers.

 Fund Raising: We could mobilize over Rs.
-Thirty lakhs thanks to Terre Des Hommes, Germany India Program, Plan International (India), ESSEL Social Welfare Foundation, Tech Mahindra Foundation, Save the Children Bal Raksha, United Way of Delhi, Delhi Postal Circle Welfare Fund, North and South division Goonj and Delhi Commission for Protection of Child Rights (DCPCR) and many individuals such as Ms Gopa Chanda, Board members, staff members who came forward to mitigate the risk of starvation during the lockdown.
+One crore. thanks to Terre Des Hommes, Germany India Program, Plan International (India), ESSEL Social Welfare Foundation, Tech Mahindra Foundation, Save the Children Bal Raksha, United Way of Delhi, Delhi Postal Circle Welfare Fund, North and South division Goonj and Delhi Commission for Protection of Child Rights (DCPCR) and many individuals such as Ms Gopa Chanda, Board members, staff members who came forward to mitigate the risk of starvation during the lockdown.
 Remarkably, Mr Vijay Prakash raised over Rs.
 3,30,000/- and Dr Koninika Ray raised fund of over Rs.1,50,000/- for relief works which helped to extend support to less reached people in some non project areas as well.
 We expect over twenty lakhs rupees more to be raised for relief work and rehabilitation.

 Livelihood Plan: Plan for rehabilitation of families affected from violence and further by lockdown is in process.
 The planned activities include Family to Families Kitchen, Digital Services to the community, Mask making and many more depends on the availability of fund and demand supply chain requirements.

 Vocational Training: All VT Classes are running through online services.